MicrosoftDocs/azure-devops-docs/docs/pipelines/process/create-multistage-pipeline.md

       --is-linux
     ```

-1. Create two App Service instances, one for each environment (Dev and Staging) with the `az webapp create` command.
+1. In the command prompt, create two App Service instances, one for each instance (Dev and Staging) with the `az webapp create` command.

     ```azurecli
     az webapp create \